stvmachine/rick-and-morty-characters-demo/README.md

 - `0002-use-shadcn-ui.md` - Decision to use shadcn/ui for components
 - `0003-use-storybook.md` - Decision to use Storybook for component development
 - `0004-use-vitest-and-react-testing-library.md` - Decision to use Vitest and React Testing Library
+- `0005-use-github-pages.md` - Decision to use GitHub Pages for deployment